 In academic writing you typically connect sentences logically, and build them into paragraphs, with transitions between.
 As you write you make explicit connections and finely coordinate words, sentences and paragraphs in a way that you otherwise probably wouldn't do.
-In other words, writing encourages you to work carefully at a minute level, making clarifying insertions, removing unnecessary elements to produce a smooth discursive flow.
-Presentations built through slides can sometimes lack this flow, seeming instead rather mechanical as you jump from one slide to the next.
+In other words, writing encourages you to work carefully at a detailed level, making clarifying insertions, removing unnecessary elements to produce a smooth discursive flow.
+Presentations built through slides can sometimes lack this flow, seeming instead rather mechanical as the speaker "jump-cuts" from one slide to the next.